KRIS BROCK- Board Member

 Bonnie is the newest addition to the Park County Coroner's office, serving as a Deputy Coroner.

-Her husband is retired Denver Police Department officer.
-She is a member of the Doberman Pinscher Club of the Rocky Mountain Area, the Doberman Pinscher Club of America and the United Doberman Club, for which she serves as membership secretary.
+Her husband is a retired Denver Police Department officer.
+She is a member of the Doberman Pinscher Club of the Rocky Mountain Area, the Doberman Pinscher Club of America and the United Doberman Club, for which she serves as Southwest Regional Director.

 Certified K9 Porter